SHUR1K-N/WiFi-Mangoapple-Resources/README.md

 ## OpenWRT v19.07.7 not available in the OpenWRT firmware selector
 OpenWRT v19.07.7 seems to have been deprecated lately.
 You can use OpenWRT v21.02.0-rc2 instead, and follow the same steps as in the [tutorial video](https://github.com/SHUR1K-N/wifi-mangoapple-resources#hardware--installation-easiest-method).

+> The only difference in the process: While flashing the Pineapple clone image via OpenWRT, _deselect_ the "Keep settings..." option and _select_ the "Force upgrade" option

 > NOTE: If v21.02.0-rc2 is unavailable in the future as well, you can use my backup copy (`openwrt-21.02.0-rc2-ramips-mt76x8-glinet_gl-mt300n-v2-squashfs-sysupgrade.bin` in this repo)

 > NOTE: OpenWRT v21.02.0-rc2, as far as I've tested, doesn't seem to have any observable issues that weren't already present with v19.07.7

 ## No handshakes captured